KingJorjai/ehu-tools/README.md

 # 🌐 EHU Tools 🛠

-A set of CLI utilities for managing VPN connections, LDAP authentication, and 2FA for the **University of the Basque Country (EHU)**.
+A set of CLI utilities for managing LDAP authentication, VPN connections, and 2FA for the **University of the Basque Country (UPV/EHU)**.

 ## 🚀 Features
 - 🔑 **LDAP Authentication**: Store and use your EHU credentials securely.